Symmetric group characters as symmetric functions

-Symmetric functions have two methods which correspond to operations that we use in this paper.
-The first is the evaluation of a symmetric function at the eigenvalues of a permutation matrix where the permutation has cycle structure $\mu$.
-We represented this operation in the paper as $f[\Xi_\mu]$.
-In Sage, elements of the symmetric functions have the method {\tt eval\_at\_permutation\_roots} which represents this operation.
-Comparing to Examples \ref{ex:bC}, \ref{ex:HX}, \ref{ex:bP} and \ref{ex:bT} we compute
+\begin{subsection}{Eigenvalues of a permutation matrix} In Section \ref{subsec:ringsf} we introduce the operation of evaluating a symmetric function at the eigenvalues of a permutation matrix.
+The character bases are defined so that $\st_\lambda[\Xi_\mu]$ is equal to the irreducible $S_{|\mu|}$ character indexed by the partition $(|\mu|-|\lambda|, \lambda)$ at a permutation of cycle type $\mu$.
+In Sage, elements of the ring of symmetric functions have the method {\tt eval\_at\_permutation\_roots} which represents this operation.

+For instance, an example of Proposition \ref{prop:evalhnXr} with $n=8$ and for $1 \leq r \leq 10$, we compute the following list of values:

+In particular the character bases have the property that they evaluate to certain values of characters of symmetric group modules.

-In Sage, these can be compared to the following coefficients in the power sum basis.
+In Sage, these can be compared to the following coefficients of the power sum basis in the complete and Schur elements as follows:

-The other operation that we define is one that interprets a symmetric function as a symmetric group character and then maps that character to the Frobenius image (or characteristic map) of the character.
-That is, for a symmetric function $f$, the function computes